mikecali/mssql2019-roles-RHEL8/README.md

           tasks_from: new_db

 This repository has ansible.cfg that I uploaded so you can simply run the playbook after cloning.
+Note that this repo contains 2 roles:

+          pre-reqs
+          ansible-role-mssql

 # To Install and configure MSSQL either in RHEL 8 on CentOS 8 follow the steps below: